miguelraz/miguelraz.github.io/blog/dispatch.md

 \miguelito{Alright so what I'm really getting here is

 1. I should really, really [just go watch Stefan's talk](https://youtu.be/kc9HwsxE1OY?t=1564).
-2. A big "the Romans had a steam engine but didn't industrialize because they didn't have carbon deposits" vibe.
+2. A big "the Romans had a steam engine but didn't industrialize because they didn't have carbon deposits" vibe from all the convergence of PL ideas and techniques.

 There's a time and a place I guess.
 }